 Description of Data: A majority of graduates seem to be satisfied with the job placement service and internship facility provided by the college.
-Majority of the graduates, i.e.14 have marked four stars to show their satisfaction with such facilities of the college.
-The second largest number of graduates, i.e 12 have marked five stars.
-Only 6 graduates have marked three stars.
-A small number of students have marked two stars.
+Almost one-third of the graduates have marked four stars to show their satisfaction with such facilities of the college.
+The 16 graduates have marked five stars.
+The same numbers of graduates have marked three stars.
 An insignificant number of graduates have either declined to comment or marked simply a star.
 Thus, the graduates seem to have middling or even better satisfaction over job placement services and internship mediation conducted by the college (see Figure 6).